Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Numerical Examples

 \subsection{Learning based MPC: Economic stage cost}

-In this example we investigate an economic cost in the real system with bias optimality criterion.
+In this example, we investigate an economic cost in the real system with bias optimality criterion.
 We use a parameterized MPC scheme with a parameterized storage function as a function approximator in the Q-learning algorithm.
 Continuously Stirred Tank Reactor (CSTR) is a common ideal reactor in chemical engineering, usually used for liquid-phase or multiphase reactions with fairly high reaction rates.
 The CSTR nonlinear dynamics can be written as follows (see ~\cite{Economic2016CSTR}):

 where $T$ denotes the temperature of the reactor contents, $C_A$ is the concentration of $A$ in the reactor, $F$ is the flow rate, and $q$ is the heat rate.
-The remaining notation definitions and process parameter values are given in Table \ref{tab:table1}.
+The remaining notation definitions and process parameter values are given in e.g., \cite{kordabad2022q}.
+Then $\vect s=[C_A\,,\, T]^\top$ and $\vect a=[F \,,\, q]^\top$ are the state and input of the system, respectively.
+The input $\vect a$ must satisfy the following inequality: